Stone Duality for Topological Convexity Spaces: Introduction

 Stone duality is a contravariant equivalence of categories between categories of spaces and categories of lattices.
 The original Stone duality was between Stone spaces and Boolean algebras \cite{Stone}.
 One of the most widely used extensions of Stone duality is between the categories of sober topological spaces and spatial coframes (or frames --- since this is a 1-categorical duality, they are the same thing).
 This duality extends to an idempotent adjunction between topological spaces and coframes, given by the functors that send a topological space to its coframe of closed sets, and the functor that sends a coframe to its space of points.

-In this paper, we extend this adjunction to an idempotent adjunction between topological convexity spaces and sup-lattices (the category whose objects are complete lattices, and morphisms are functions that preserve arbitrary suprema).
+In this paper, we develop an idempotent adjunction between topological convexity spaces and sup-lattices (the category whose objects are complete lattices, and morphisms are functions that preserve arbitrary suprema).
 Topological convexity spaces are sets equipped with both a chosen family of closed sets and a chosen family of convex sets.
-A canonical example is a metric space $X$ with the usual metric topology, and convexity defined by convex sets are closed under the betweenness relation given by $y$ is between $x$ and $z$ if $d(x,z)=d(x,y)+d(y,z)$.
+A canonical example is a metric space $X$ with the usual metric topology, and convex sets being sets closed under the betweenness relation given by $y$ is between $x$ and $z$ if $d(x,z)=d(x,y)+d(y,z)$.
 Many of the properties of metric spaces extend to topological convexity spaces.
 Homomorphisms of topological convexity spaces are continuous functions for which the inverse image of a convex set is convex.

 Our approach to showing this adjunction goes via two equivalent intermediate categories.
 The first is the category of preconvexity spaces.
 A preconvexity space is a pair $(X,{\mathcal P})$ where ${\mathcal P}$ is a collection of subsets of $X$ that is closed under arbitrary intersections and empty unions.
 We will refer to sets $P\in{\mathcal P}$ as {\em preconvex} subsets of $X$.
 A homomorphism of preconvexity spaces $f:(X,{\mathcal P})\morphism{}(X',{\mathcal P}')$ is a function $f:X\morphism{}X'$ such that for any $P\in {\mathcal P}'$, we have $f^{-1}(P)\in{\mathcal P}$.
 This category of preconvexity spaces was also studied by~\cite{Dawson1987}, and shown to be closed under arbitrary limits and colimits.